 Obviously, your king is the most important piece and must be defended at all costs.
-But all the other pieces have "rank" as well.
-Your queen, for example, is the most important piece in your "armour".
+But all the other players have "rank" as well.
+Your queen, for example, is the most important player in your "army."
 The ranking is important because in general, a piece may sacrifice itself to capture a higher ranking piece.
-For example, if a bishop can capture a queen - but will himself be captured on the next move - he will almost always make the sacrifice because the queen is the more important chess piece.
+For example, if a bishop can capture a queen -- but will himself be captured on the next move -- he will almost always make the sacrifice because the queen is the more important chesspiece.

 These, then, are the basic concepts of chess.
-A bit over-simplified, perhaps, but enough to get you started.
+A bit oversimplified, perhaps, but enough to get you started.